rsleedbx/lakeflow_connect/README.md

-A simple end to end Databricks Lakeflow Connect SQL Server demo.
+This is a simple end to end Databricks Lakeflow Connect SQL Server demo.

-A [Azure SQL Free](https://devblogs.microsoft.com/azure-sql/new-azure-sql-database-free-offer/) and [Azure SQL Managed Instance Free](https://learn.microsoft.com/en-us/azure/azure-sql/managed-instance/free-offer?view=azuresql) are tried first.
-If not available, paid versions will be setup with minimal capacity.
-Adjust to bigger capacity for a performance tests.=
+The database, firewall, connection, and pipelines are created and automatically deleted after an hour.
+A tiny database instance is create meant for a functional demo.

-# Run a demo
+# Steps to run a demo

 - [CLI Install (one time)](README.installcli.md)
 - Open a new terminal